kamal2311/macaddressio/README.md

 # Find Company by MAC Address

 This command line utility finds the company name associated with a MAC address and writes it to the console output.

-You will need your https://macaddress.io api key to run
+*Important*: You will need an API key obtained from https://macaddress.io to run

+## Simply run the utility - Run from an existing [Dockerhub image](https://hub.docker.com/repository/docker/kamal2311/macaddressio)

+`docker run -eMACADDRESSIO_API_KEY=<your api key> kamal2311/macaddressio:v2 44:38:39:ff:ef:57`

 ## Get module
 `go get github.com/kamal2311/macaddressio`